Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-420.
 Recordkeeping and provision of records to the board.

-A. Each accredited lead training program shall maintain and make available upon request from the board the following records:
+A. Each accredited lead training program must maintain and make available upon request from the board the following records:

 1. All documents specified in 18VAC15-30-360 that demonstrate the qualifications listed in 18VAC15-30-340 of the training manager and principal instructors.

-2. Current curriculum/course materials and documents reflecting any changes made to these materials.
+2. Current curriculum or course materials and documents reflecting any changes made to these materials.

 3. Course examination.

-4. Information on how the hands-on assessment is conducted including, but not limited to, who conducts the assessment, how the skills are graded, what facilities are used, and the pass/fail rate.
+4. Information on how the hands-on assessment is conducted, including who conducts the assessment, how the skills are graded, what facilities are used, and the pass-fail rate.

 5. The quality control plan described in 18VAC15-30-410.

-6. Results of the student's hands-on skills assessments and course examination and a copy of each student's course completion certificate.
+6. Results of each student's hands-on skills assessments and course examination and a copy of each student's course completion certificate.

 7. Any other material not listed in this chapter that was submitted to the board as part of the application for accreditation.

-The accredited lead training provider shall retain these records at the location specified on the training program application for a minimum of three years and six months.
+The accredited lead training provider must retain these records at the location specified on the training program application for a minimum of three years and six months.

-B. The training manager shall notify the board at least 48 hours prior to the start date of any accredited lead training program.
+B. The training manager must notify the board at least 48 hours prior to the start date of any accredited lead training program.

-C. The training manager shall provide an updated notification when an accredited lead training program will begin on a date other than the start date specified in the original notification as follows:
+C. The training manager must provide an updated notification when an accredited lead training program will begin on a date other than the start date specified in the original notification as follows:

 1. For accredited lead training programs beginning prior to the start date provided to the board, an updated notification must be received by the board at least 48 hours before the new start date.